-If your Medigap premium or your prescription drug needs were very low when you had your first chance to join a Medicare drug plan, your Medigap drug coverage may have met your needs.
-However, if your Medigap premium has gone up or you've started taking more prescription drugs recently, a Medicare drug plan might now be a better choice for you.
-Also consider that your prescription drug needs could increase as you get older.
+If your Medigap premium or your prescription drug needs were low when you had your first chance to join a Medicare drug plan, your Medigap coverage may have met your needs.
+However, if your Medigap premium increased or you've started taking more prescription drugs recently, a Medicare drug plan may be a better choice for you.

-In a Medicare drug plan, you may have to pay a monthly premium.
-There are no yearly maximum coverage amounts like with Medigap drug benefits in old Plans H, I, and J, which are no longer sold.
-However, a Medicare drug plan might only cover certain prescription drugs (on its "formulary" or "drug list").
-It's important that you check whether your current prescription drugs are on the Medicare drug plan's list of covered prescription drugs before you join.
+In a Medicare drug plan, you may have to pay a monthly premium and a Medicare drug plan covers certain prescription drugs on its "formulary" or "drug list".
+It's important to check if your current drugs are on the Medicare drug plan's list of covered drugs before you join.